 However, you can also encourage your body into a state of ketosis by modifying your diet.
 The traditional ketogenic diet (originally used to treat epilepsy and seizures in children) follows a 5 (carbs) 10 (protein) and 85 (fats) macronutrient division.
 For rugby players though, Keto4Rugby has the following formula:

 Like many leading research teams, Ruck Science are big proponents of a low-carbohydrate approach to sports performance.
 Beyond Keto4Rugby, we’ve put considerable time into crafting blog posts that focus on ketogenic diet principles.
-But beyond that, we focus on how to apply these principles to the high-energy demands of rugby union.
+But beyond that, we focus on how to apply these principles to the high-energy demands of rugby.